pravincoder/Stock_Analysis_Investment/Readme.md

 - **Multi-Agent Analysis**: Utilizes CrewAI to deploy multiple agents for in-depth stock analysis and investment recommendations.
 - **User-Friendly Interface**: Intuitive and responsive interface built with Next.js to enhance user experience.
 - **Real-Time Data**: Provides real-time stock data and insights to aid in decision-making.
-- **Customizable Dashboards**: Users can customize their dashboards to focus on the stocks and metrics most relevant to them.
 - **Secure and Scalable**: Flask backend ensures the platform is secure and can scale as needed.

 ## Tech Stack